 Simone Acc.
-Collection Ltd. will open a handbag-themed building in Garosugil, Seoul, called “BagStage” celebrating the 25th anniversary of its founding this year.
+Collection Ltd. opened a handbag-themed building in Garosugil, Seoul, called “BagStage” celebrating the 25th anniversary of its founding.

-The BagStage building will be five stories above ground with five underground levels, featuring Simone Handbag Museum, a flagship store for Simone’s own original brand 0914 (onineonefour), a handbag multi-brand shop, rent-free store spaces for promising, yet unpolished young designers, a workshop where anyone can enjoy the experience of handbag-making, and a space where various leather materials are exhibited and sold.
+The BagStage building is five stories above ground with five underground levels, featuring Simone Handbag Museum, a store for Simone’s own original brand 0914, a workshop where anyone can enjoy the experience of handbag-making, and a space where various leather materials are exhibited and sold.

-The building will serve as a stage for bags, displaying the backstage of Simone who has been working as a collaborational partner with European and American high-end bag brands for 25 years.
+The building serves as a stage for bags, displaying the backstage of Simone who has been working as a collaborational partner with European and American high-end bag brands over 25 years.

-BagStage will showcase the past of handbags through the museum reminiscing its roots and history; the present of handbags through the stores that offer the latest innovations and new trends in the handbag industry; and the future of handbags through the display of objects and ideas by up-and-coming designers.
+BagStage showcases the past of handbags through the museum reminiscing its roots and history; the present of handbags through the stores that offer the latest innovations and new trends in the handbag industry; and the future of handbags through the display of objects and ideas.

 No visitor to BagStage will leave the building without a handbag.
-Those who shop will leave with a handbag actually in their hands; those who visit the museum will leave with memories and new knowledge in their minds; those who see the displays of materials and the work of new designers will leave with a newfound passion for handbags in their hearts.
+Those who shop will leave with a handbag actually in their hands; those who visit the museum will leave with memories and new knowledge in their minds; those who see the displays of materials will leave with a newfound passion for handbags in their hearts.
 More than anything else, it is hoped that the building will inspire people to create a bright future for Korean fashion, especially young people who want to become handbag designers, merchandisers and product developers.